Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/sec_comp/sentry.md

 ## Conclusion

 The initial claims were found to be unsubstantiated.
-However, we have taken this opportunity to enhance our security measures further to ensure the utmost safety and privacy for our users.
+However, we have taken this opportunity to enhance our security measures further to ensure the safety and privacy for our users.
 We appreciate the community's vigilance and remain committed to maintaining a secure and reliable library.

 For more details on the specific pull requests and discussions related to these measures, please refer to the following:
 - [Pull Request 494](https://github.com/Aiko-IT-Systems/DisCatSharp/pull/494)